hfm/serverspec.github.com/index.md

 end
 ```

-You can write spec for testing servers like this.
+You can write tests for servers as noted above.

-Serverspec with SSH backend logs in to target servers as a user configured in ``~/.ssh/config`` or a current user.If you'd like to change the user, please edit the below line in ``spec/spec_helper.rb``.
+Serverspec with SSH backend logs in to target servers as a user configured in ``~/.ssh/config`` or a current user.
+If you'd like to change the user, please edit the following line in ``spec/spec_helper.rb``.

 ```ruby
       user    = options[:user] || Etc.getlogin